-In March, we decided to publish a series of case study-style guides to help you grow a brand new website from 0 visits to 10,000 in just 30 days.
+Recently, we decided to publish a series of case study-style guides to help you grow a brand new website from 0 to 10,000 visits in 30 days.

 But we had a problem: Noah has previous connections.
 Like, a lot of them: